-Since 2017 Pope Francis School and Health Centre has been a source of vitality for the community in Avenui, Volta Region, Ghana.
+Since 2017 Bishop Joel M. Konzen S.M.
+Catholic School and Joy Health Centre has been a source of vitality for the community in Avenui, Volta Region, Ghana.
 Despite not having a building we have provided for the community in various ways with the Sisters of Mary, Mother of the Church.
 The following are just a few of the projects we have been involved with so you can get a taste of how you are supporting the community.

 In October 2020 PFSHC held a Book Fair in the village of Avenui home of PFSHC.
 Since school had been closed since March 2020 excitement was in the air.
 PFSHC had received 1000+ primary academic school books from St. Ann Catholic School, Naples Fl. and St, John The Evangelist Catholic School in Hapeville, GA.
 With the support of tribal elders the crowd was overwhelming.
 Moms and Dads were in line early to obtain valuable education assistance for their children.